 Why understanding a bank’s culture can help you get a job

 Investment banking and investment management employers at the TARGETjobs Investment Banking and Investment Recruiters’ Forum stressed that an organisation’s culture is a key differentiating factor, and one that they would be keen to hear students cite as a reason for applying to them.

-Joanna Thompson, graduate recruitment and development partner at Citi, suggested that ‘interactive media and interviews with senior staff online’ could be a useful starting point; however, all recruiters highlighted that there’s no substitute for actually getting out there and meeting current employees face to face.
+Joanna Thompson, EMEA head of markets and securities services recruitment and programmes at Citi, suggested that ‘interactive media and interviews with senior staff online’ could be a useful starting point; however, all recruiters highlighted that there’s no substitute for actually getting out there and meeting current employees face to face.
 Suitable opportunities include:

 - Spring insight programmes

 - Employer events

 - Asking friends and family whether they have contacts they can put you in touch with